sv0/docker-django-wiki/README.md

   generated version!
 - Use `make` for building, pushing, etc.

-Releasing ---------
+## Releasing

-On Travis CI the build is triggered each month, then all recent versions of Django Wiki are built.
+~~On Travis CI the build is triggered each month, then all recent versions of Django Wiki are built.
 Already existing docker tags are not overwritten.
 The build is also triggered on-commit.
-Snapshot version is made from master branch, and is always a latest master, can be unstable.
+Snapshot version is made from master branch, and is always a latest master, can be unstable.~~

 To release a bugfix version and REBUILD EXISTING TAGS just add "@force-rebuild" in commit message, recent 5 tags will be rebuilt (not all in registry).

-Copyleft --------
+## Copyleft

 Created by **RiotKit Collective**, a libertarian, grassroot, non-profit organization providing technical support for the non-profit Anarchist movement.